-The universal rule is that Brazilian girls usually fall into two camps, who exclusively date Brazilian guys and those that have dated and are open to dating foreigners (gringos).
+The universal rule is that Brazilian girls usually fall into two camps: those who exclusively date Brazilian guys and those that have dated and are open to dating foreigners (gringos).
 This alone sets Brazil apart from the rest of Latin America.
 Signs that a girl is open to dating a gringo, she has lived/travel abroad, she speaks great English, she had/has gringo friends, she hangs out in places where gringos go, etc.

 This seems obvious, but it’s not.
 If you only speak English, you will most likely meet girls who speak English and have travelled/lived in US (or Europe) and hang out around gringos (see #1 above).
 On the other hand, if you speak Portuguese, you will meet all Brazilian girls, and it’ll be harder to filter which ones are open for dating a gringo.
 Knowing Portuguese is obviously a plus, but not as important as it seems at first.

 Unfortunately male gringos in Brazil have a negative reputation as prostitute seekers and exploiters of Brazil’s natural resources (i.e., women).
 This creates a double standard.
 The girls are especially sensitive to such stereotypes, and as a result they will take any negative “asshole-type” behavior very personally.
 Even a light tease that’s culturally acceptable anywhere else can result in backlash, while the same behavior from a Brazilian guy can be totally acceptable.
 This means in the initial encounter, refrain from any questionable teasing and keep things very friendly.